Louise Lee

 About me

 I work from home in comfortable surroundings.
-My home is mostly accessible with a small step in the bathroom.
+My house is accessible except for a small step up to the bathroom.
+I also work work on Zoom.

 Training, qualifications & experience